Hejtmus/svelte-lightbox/README.md

 # Contribution

 Every issue or code contribution is welcome.
+If you want to ask something about this project feel free to DM me.

 # License